Why Is My Dog Throwing Up Blood?

 Can Vomiting Blood Be Prevented?

 Unfortunately, some causes of throwing up blood develop with age or genetics, and cannot be prevented.
 However, many common causes of bloody vomit are preventable.
 Here’s how:

 Keep your dog up to date on routine care, including vaccinations and parasite prevention.

-- Prevent access to toxins (especially rat/mouse poisons), chemicals, and certain plants/flowers.
+Prevent access to toxins (especially rat/mouse poisons), human and veterinary medications (especially NSAIDs such as ibuprofen), chemicals, and certain plants/flowers.

 Feed a healthy, balanced dog food and avoid table scraps like bones.